The Don Quixote Fellowships

 When teachers are inspired, students benefit.
-The Don Quixote Fellowship supports idealistic, romantic, creative, impractical, adventurous projects born of teachers’ passions.
+The Don Quixote Fellowships supports idealistic, romantic, creative, impractical, adventurous projects born of teachers’ passions.

 Projects can, but need not, be related to classroom practice: a science teacher might study Inuit poetry in Alaska or a pre-K teacher might carve a fifteen-foot marble sculpture.
 We are looking for applicants who use ingenuity in planning an original experience.
 (Read about previously funded projects.)